KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 "Making a website" can be as simple as using a content management system to "drag and drop" content into pre-determined spaces, without touching the underlying code, but also without much freedom to customize the website.

-Weebly Drag and Drop Website Builder
+Example: Weebly Drag and Drop Website Builder

-Or, "Making a website" can be as sophisticated as writing all of the underlying code from scratch, to create a highly customized website.
+Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
 But with the freedom to customize comes the risk of "jank."

 And there is a lot in between, for instance: